Top of the page

 Cellulitis of the eye is an infection of the skin and tissues around the eye.
-It is also called periorbital cellulitis.
+It is also called preseptal cellulitis or periorbital cellulitis.
 This type of infection is often caused by bacteria.
 It may happen after a sinus infection, a dental infection, an insect bite, or an injury to the face.

 This eye problem can be very serious, depending on what part of the eye it affects.
 But it often goes away without lasting problems if it is treated right away.
 Medicine and home treatment will help your child get better.